The Borel monadic theory of order is decidable: Notation and prerequisites

 \section{Notation and prerequisites}

 We start by introducing notation and some well-known results.
+Let $X$ be a set.
+Let $\#X$ denote the cardinality of $X$.
 Let $\pows X$ denote the power set of $X$.
+The disjoint union or coproduct of sets $A,B$ is denoted by $A\amalg B$, which has lower precedence than cartesian products (that is, $A\amalg B\times C=A\amalg(B\times C)$).
 For us, $0\in\N$.
-A \textbf{coloring} of a set is a map to a finite set, whose elements are called colors.
+For $k\in\N^n$, write $\abs k=n$.
+For $k=(k_1,\dots,k_n)\in\N^n$ with $n>0$, write $k^-=(k_1,\dots,k_{n-1})$.
+We abbreviate $\set{0,\dots,m}^\N$ by $(m+1)^\N$.
+Thus, for $y\in m^\N$, we have $\limsup y\in\set{0,\dots,m-1}$.
+A \textbf{labeling} of a set is a map to a finite set, whose elements are called labels.
+If $P$ is a labeling, then $\#P$ denotes the cardinality of its codomain.
+A labeling $Q\colon X\to J$ \textbf{refines} a labeling $P\colon X\to I$ \textbf{along} a map $f\colon J\to I$ if $P=f\circ Q$.
+In this case we say that $P$ \textbf{coarsens} $Q$.
+If $(X,P)$ is a labeled set, that is, $P$ is a labeling of $X$, and $Y\subseteq X$, then we abuse notation by writing $(Y,P)$ for the restriction $(Y,P|_Y)$.
+If $P$ is clear from the context, we often refer to properties of $(Y,P|_Y)$ or $P|_Y$ by saying that $Y$ has this property.
+We usually consider labeled total orders.
+Embeddings and isomorphisms of these are required to preserve the labels.
+We thus obtain a category total orders labeled by a fixed set as objects and monotone label-preserving maps as morphisms.
+An isomorphism class in this category is called \textbf{labeled order type}.
 Let $()$ denote the empty tuple.
 If $P$ is an $n$-tuple, we denote its components by $P_1,\dots,P_n$.
 If $P_1,\dots,P_n$ are elements, we denote the tuple of them by $P$.
 We often use notation for elements also for tuples, for example $\exists P$ for $\exists P_1\exists P_2\dots\exists P_n$.
 Let $A,B$ be subsets of a topological space $X$.
 Let $\overline A,\mathring A,\partial A$ denote the closure, interior, and boundary of $A$.
 We call $A$ \textbf{perfect} if it is closed, nonempty, and has no isolated points.
 The set $A$ is \textbf{nowhere dense} if $\mathring{\overline A}$ is empty.
 It is \textbf{somewhere dense} else.
 We call $A$ \textbf{dense in} $B$ if $A\cap B$ is dense in the subspace $B$, and similarly for somewhere dense or (co-)meager sets.
 A topological space is the \textbf{disjoint union} of subsets $(U_i)_{i\in I}$ if its underlying set is their disjoint union, but the $U_i$ need not be clopen.
 A family $(V_j)_{j\in J}$ of sets is a \textbf{refinement} of $(U_i)_{i\in I}$ if $\bigcup_jV_j=\bigcup_iU_i$ and for all $j$ there is an $i$ with $V_j\subseteq U_i$.
 Let $\R$ denote the reals with the usual ordering.
 Let $\overline\C$ denote the Cantor set $\prod_{n\in\N}\set{0,1}$ with the lexicographic ordering and $\C=\overline\C\setminus\set{0^\infty,1^\infty}$ be obtained by removing endpoints.
-These total orders carry the order topology.
-Equivalently, $\overline\C$ carries the product topology of the discrete topologies and $\C$ carries the subspace topology of $\overline\C$.
+All total orders carry the order topology.
+Equivalently, $\overline\C$ carries the product topology of the discrete topologies and $\C$ carries the subspace topology of $\overline\C$. \begin{fact} If $(Y,{\le})$ is a total order and $X\subseteq Y$ is compact in the subspace topology, then the order topology and the subspace topology on $X$ coincide. \end{fact} In particular, for subspaces homeomorphic to $\overline\C$, and thus also for subspaces homeomorphic to $\C$, the order topology and the subspace topology coincide.
 A subset of a space is \textbf{a Cantor set} if it is homeomorphic to $\C$.
-Note the deviation from the usual meaning of being homeomorphic to $\overline\C$.
+Note the deviation from the usual meaning of being homeomorphic to $\overline\C$. \begin{definition} Let $(C,\le)$ be a total order with $C\cong\C$.
+Consider the equivalence relation that identifies $a,b$ if $a=b$ or $(a,b)$ is a jump or $(b,a)$ is a jump.
+Let $\pi_C\colon C\to R$ denote the quotient map for this equivalence relation. \end{definition} In particular, $R\cong\R$ and $\pi_C$ is increasing.
+We sometimes also write $\pi_C\colon C\to\R$ for a composite with such an isomorphism.